andeon/tahoma2d-themes/README.md

 # Unofficial Tahoma2d themes

 This is a repository where I'll dump Tahoma2d themes.
+For the Opentoonz version access my other repository: [opentoonz-themes](https://github.com/andeon/opentoonz-themes)

 Installation
 ------------